Hawke's Bay Hospital incorrectly placed gang member's breathing tube, killing him

 From Central Hawke's Bay, Raheke, 47, was one of four gang members who received thousands in a secret government payout over systematic beatings at Hawke's Bay Prison in the 1990s.

-On November 17, 2017, he was with two associates and the group travelled by car to a rural location in Central Hawke's Bay.
+On November 17, 2017, Raheke was with two associates and the group travelled by car to a rural location in Central Hawke's Bay.

-This group became involved in a confrontation with two other people at an isolated farmhouse.
-During this altercation, both groups obtained firearms and began to shoot at each other.
+The group became involved in a confrontation with two other people at an isolated farmhouse.
+During the altercation, both groups obtained firearms and began to shoot at each other.

 He was driven by car to the Emergency Department at Hawke's Bay Hospital in Hastings.
 He was triaged as Status 1, and a trauma call activated immediately.